-The on-campus DIDACTIC portion consists primarily of science and anesthesia courses taught by the program faculty, as well as basic science faculty and expert practitioners from the community.
-These courses are taught during two full-time semesters (summer and fall), beginning in May of each year and ending in December.
-After completion of this phase, students move onto the CLINICAL portion of the curriculum.
-Students complete a clinical course of study in our affiliate hospitals, which qualifies them to take the National Certification Exam to become a Certified Registered Nurse Anesthetist (CRNA).
+Phase II is an on-campus didactic portion consisting primarily of science and anesthesia courses taught by the program faculty, as well as basic science faculty and expert practitioners from the community.
+These courses occur during two full-time semesters (summer and fall), beginning in May of each year and ending in December.

-The primary focus in this phase is clinical anesthesia education.
-Didactic instruction related to advanced anesthesia principles and professional development continues during the clinical phase with lectures, hybrid classes, seminars, and simulation experiences taught by program faculty.
-A
+Phase III extends over 5 semesters and includes the clinical course of study and didactic courses.
+Didactic instruction related to advanced anesthesia principles, professional development, and the scholarly project continues during the clinical phase with lectures, hybrid classes, seminars, and simulation experiences taught by program faculty.

-Scholarly Project is also completed during this time.
 The clinical phase begins in January and is completed in August of the following year for a total of 19 months.

-The University of New England MSNA program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), a specialized accrediting body recognized by the Council on Post-secondary Accreditation, and the US Department of Education.
+The University of New England Nurse Anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), a specialized accrediting body recognized by the Council on Post-secondary Accreditation, and the US Department of Education.
 The curriculum is based on the academic requirements and standards established by the COA.